stormpath/stormpath-console-guide/source/directories.rst

 Directories
 ***********

+The Directory resource is a top-level container for Account and Group resources.
+A Directory also manages security policies (like password strength) for the Accounts it contains.
+Directories can be used to cleanly manage segmented user Account populations.
+For example, you might use one Directory for company employees and another Directory for customers, each with its own security policies.

 The `Directories page <https://api.stormpath.com/ui2/index.html#/directorys>`__ contains the list of Directories in your Stormpath Tenant.
 On this page you can quickly:

 - Search for Directories in the top-right search box